Haruki-codee/Haruki-codee/README.md

-## Hi there 👋
+## Hi there 👋 I'm Rishabh

-I'm Rishabh
+🧠 ML enthusiast on a mission to understand intelligence

+## 🚀 About Me

-🌍 Based in India
+- 🌍 Based in **India**

-🚀 Currently learning Machine learning with side by side Mathematics
+- 📚 Currently Learning **Machine Learning + Mathematics**
+- 🔢 Believer that *math is the language of the universe*
+- 🌱 Growing every day — slowly but surely